 “…Needs a little love, but that is why the price is what it is.
 After a little TLC, this is the type of vehicle that will bring big money…” We cringe every time we run into an ad for a project car sitting for decades and now that the owner has lost interest, they try to cash in for more than what their project car is currently worth.
-Our latest example is this 1969 Ford Mustang Mach I just listed yesterday here on Craigslist in Weehawken, New Jersey where the third owner is currently asking $25,000 or best offer.
+Our latest example is this 1969 Ford Mustang Mach I originally listed in January 2021 on Craigslist in Weehawken, New Jersey where the third owner is currently asking $25,000 or best offer.

 While the red-over white vinyl color combination of this Mach I is highly desirable, what many non-Ford fanatics may not know is the Mach I’s base motor was a 250 horsepower, 351 cubic inch Cleveland V8 topped with a two-barrel carburetor.
 Offsetting that is the fact (based on the Marti Report provided) is this Mach I originally came equipped with a wide-ratio four-speed manual.
 Unfortunately, that was swapped out long ago for a “built” C6 automatic.
 Unfortunately, we get the sense those once-less-than-desirable parts needed in the restoration “to get big money” are long gone.
 Just a quick scan of the engine bay, interior, and description give off a former street-racer vibe that will take a lot of time and money to source the parts to bring back to the original condition.
 Then on top of that, you can easily budget $10,000 for decent bodywork finishing and paint job.
 Depending on your own skills versus how much you have to farm out, this car will easily need at least $30,000 to bring it back to a #2 “Excellent” condition-level that will get around $50,000.